-Good To Know: Unframed, professionally packed, stored flat in humidity controlled art storage facility, condition report available upon request; Arty-Fact: “One must read ten thousand books and walk ten thousand miles before one is fit to paint” – an ancient proverb which Ting took literally by surrounding himself with literature as a child.
+Good To Know: Unframed, professionally packed, stored flat in humidity controlled art storage facility, refer additional information to download Condition Report; Arty-Fact: “One must read ten thousand books and walk ten thousand miles before one is fit to paint” – an ancient proverb which Ting took literally by surrounding himself with literature as a child.
 “One thing I realize now is that the ladies that I read of then are the same ones I created today in my art.
 They are not in real life, but rather what I see in my heart.”
 Emanating a universal beauty, Ting’s women convey tenderness toward a child, a friend, an animal, a work of art or just the open space before them.
 To achieve this, Ting uses a vast array of colour to project his feelings.
 Source: NYMUSEUM.
 A great example of Ting’s craftsmanship can be found in “Friendship Along the River.”
 Here a dark lady wearing a Javanese batik sarong crowns a fair maiden wrapped only in ribbons and beads.
 This occurs in a dragon boat with woven reed sails and a shark’s fin rudder.
 The elongated figures convey a joy of the occasion and are full of love and humanity.
 Source: “Yunnan School: A Renaissance in Chinese Painting” by Joan Lebold Cohen

 Excludes international shipping and applicable import duties / charges.
 Please contact us for a quote.
 Delivery within Singapore is free.